tfpf/points-table-projector/doc/README.md

 see).

 #### `fixtures.completed`
 Must be followed by a list of matches which have already been played.
+(The end of the list is indicated by a blank line.)
 Each match must be on a separate line.
-The end of the list is indicated by a blank line.
 A match is described by the names of the two teams who played, separated by a comma <kbd>,</kbd>.
 The name of the winning team should be written first.
 If neither team won (e.g. if the match was tied), an equals sign <kbd>=</kbd> must separate them.
 Optional; if not specified, it is assumed that no matches have been played yet.

 If this keyword is used,
 * it must appear before `fixtures.upcoming`; and
 * `fixtures.results` must not be used.

 #### `fixtures.results`
 Must be followed by the points table.
+(The end of the table is indicated by a blank line.)
 Each entry of the table must be on a separate line.
-The end of the table is indicated by a blank line.
 An entry consists of the name of team and the points earned by that team, separated by a space.
 Optional; if not specified, it is assumed that no matches have been played yet.

 If this keyword is used,
 * it must appear before `fixtures.upcoming`; and